Biology (BIOL)

 3 Semester Credit Hours (3 Lecture Hours)

 Examines dietary requirements of companion animals and livestock.
 Includes anatomy, physiology, and biochemistry of the gastrointestinal system, nutrient procurement and use, feed additives, growth stimulants, metabolic diseases, and diet therapy.
-Offered odd Spring.
+Offered every Spring.
 Cross-listed with BIMS 3300.

-Prerequisite: BIOL 1407 and CHEM 3411 and (CHEM 3412 or 3412*).
+Prerequisite: BIOL 1407, CHEM 3411 and 3412*.

 * May be taken concurrently.